burgil/supe-project-creator/README.md

 **Supe Project Creator**
 ==========================

-A powerful tool for creating modern projects.
+A powerful tool for creating modern projects with battries included.

 **Description**
 ---------------